-It is the practice of our office to consult with psychologists who are experts in the long-term emotional effects of scarring on all serious bite cases.
+It is the practice of our Sacramento dog bite attorneys to consult with psychologists who are experts in the long-term emotional effects of scarring on all serious dog attack cases.

 Post Traumatic Stress Disorder (PTSD) - A dog bite victim may suffer from post-traumatic stress for months or years after the dog attack.
 A person might feel anxious, depressed, agitated, nervous, withdrawn, fearful and even have nightmares for some time after a dog bite.

 Treatment from a professional psychologist can assist the victim by providing therapy and/or solutions for overcoming these emotional injuries.
 Children often silently carry a heavy emotional burden after a dog bite and are particularly susceptible to post-traumatic stress disorder.